UnrefinedBrain/vue-metamorph/docs/guide/writing-codemods.md

 ## Code Comment Preservation

 Recast does a fairly decent job of preserving code comments in JavaScript and TypeScript, but at this time, HTML comments inside of modified `<template>` nodes will not be re-printed.
+Comments inside unchanged `<template>` nodes will not be affected.

 ## Code Formatting

-The code printed by vue-metamorph will not be formatted perfectly. vue-metamorph's focus is on printing syntactically correct code.
+The code printed by vue-metamorph will not be formatted perfectly. vue-metamorph's aim is only to print syntactically correct code.
 It's recommended to use a code formatter such as eslint, prettier, or similar to fix this formatting in accordance with your project's code style conventions.

 ## What about CSS?